davebenson/yapara-ai/README.md

 - `line_by_line` - Line-by-line, with task name header
 - `numbered` - Line-by-line with task name and line number
 - `colored` - Line-by-line, colored by process index
+- `jsonl` - Output events in JSONL format.
+- `protobuf` - Output events in

+#### JSONL Options

-### Termination Policies
+### Termination Policy

+Ideally, all your tasks would complete succesfully.

+How do we handle processes that terminate unsuccessfully, either due to a signal or a non-zero exit status?

+By default, we let all processes run.

+The exit status is:
+- 0: all processes succeeded
+- 1: usage errors, etc.
+- 2: some process was killed by a signal
+- 3: some processes failed with nonzero exit-status
+- 4: all processes failed with nonzero exit-status

-- `any-error` - Terminate all tasks if any task exits with an error
+- --abort-on-error - Terminate all tasks if any task exits with an error

-- `all-error` - Continue running tasks until all are complete, even if some fail
+Some error conditions can be ignored:
-- `none` - Never terminate tasks based on exit codes
+- --ignore-errors[=CODES] - Treat these error codes as success.
+- --ignore-signals[=SIGNALS] - Treat these signals as success.

 ## Examples